KorySchneider/mintab/doc/commands.md

 ## Usage

-General syntax: separate commands and arguments with semicolons.

-e.g. `command ; argument [; optional argument]`
+Type a command, then optionally add arguments (separrated by semicolons).
+Commands are shortcuts for websites; enter a command by itself to go to the corresponding website or add arguments to quickly get to traverse the site.

+Some examples:

+ - `y;cats` Search YouTube for 'cats'

+ - `github.com` Go to github.com

+ - `r;dadjokes;top` Go to the top posts of the DadJokes subreddit

 Leading and trailing spaces will be stripped, so `y ; cats`, `y;cats` and `y; cats` will all do the same thing (search YouTube for "cats").

-Enter a command by itself to go to the corresponding website, or add a query to search the site.
 If no command is specified, the default command will execute.
 The default, default command is Google (use the `set` command to change this).

-Enter a link to go to it.

-## Examples
-Here some sample inputs and what they do:

- - `y;cats` searches YouTube for 'cats'.

- - `r;askreddit` takes you to the AskReddit subreddit.

- - `github.com` goes to github.com.

 ## Commands

+Here are all the commands and what they do.

+Arguments in [brackets] are optional.
+Vertical pipes (`|`) mean 'or'.

  - Builtin
    - [set](#set)
    - [help](#help)